Scarabaeus1033/NEXAH-CODEX/SYSTEM 001:  ENTRY RES·ONANCE – Feeling Before Structure/README.md

   <img src="./visuals/entry_what_is_resonance.png" width="780" alt="ENTRY – WHAT IS RESONANCE?">
 </p>

+---

 # ✨ ENTRY · What Is Resonance?

 You’ve already felt it.

 Before theory, before logic,
-there’s a tone — a wave — a light touch.
+there is a tone — a wave — a light touch.

-You are not asked to know anything.
+You are not asked to understand.
 Only to listen.

 > This is not an explanation.
-> This is a feeling.
+> It is a remembering.

-The Codex begins not with a theory —
+The Codex does not begin with knowledge.
-but with a wave.
+It begins with a wave.
 A pulse.
-A remembering.
+A feeling returning home.

 ---

 ## 🌊 Feel It

 Resonance is **feeling before thought**.
-It is the vibrational echo of a pluck string,
+It is the vibrational echo of a plucked string,
 a wave of oscillating frequency,
 the warm light at the heart of a galaxy.